13 Audience Participation Games for Corporate Events

 10. Scavenger Hunt

-Here are 3 different spin to win games that you can create:
+Here are three different spin-to-win games that you can create:

 11. Prize Drawings

-When clients have 5-12 prizes to giveaway – clients will use a spin to win to see what you win.
-This adds an element of excitement to the giveaway process.
+When clients have 5 to 12 prizes to giveaway – clients will use spin-to-win to pick the prize.
+The wheel adds an element of excitement to the giveaway process.
+Players see all of the prizes going past.
 It’s fun for everyone.

 12. Name Wheel

-Instead of prizes put the attendees (or the qualified attendees) on the name wheel.
-Then spin the wheel to see whose name will appear.
-Attendees love watching the names slow down and stop on the final person.
-Of course, the person on either side of the name is the most excited!
+Put the attendees (or the qualified attendees) on the name wheel.
+Then spin the wheel to see whose name will be selected.
+Attendees love watching the names slow down, hoping the wheel stops on their name.

 13. Golden Ticket

 Tape a few Golden Tickets under the seats in your general session.
-Then, ask people to check to see if they have the Golden Ticket under their seat.
-Bring the ticket holders on stage to spin the virtual prize wheel to see what they have won.
-Some clients will allow people to try again – if they don’t like their prize…however, it’s possible that the second prize could be worse than the first one!!!
+Then, ask people to check to see if they are sitting in the location of a golden ticket.
+Bring the ticket holders on stage to spin the virtual prize wheel to see what prize they have won.
+Some clients will allow people to spin the wheel a second time to see if they can win a better reward.
+Beware – the second spin could give them a less desirable prize than the first spin!

-As you can see there are many ways to build Audience Participation Games for your event.
-Your success with audience participation games will come from your ability to choose the right game (or games?) for your audience and event objectives.
+As you can see, there are many ways to build Audience Participation Games for your event.
+Your success will come from your ability to choose the right game (or games) for your audience and event objectives.
+Not all games are right for every audience or event situation.

 I wish you the best of luck with your next event game.